FaizeenHoque/0G-Fit/README.md

 astronaut.track_sleep(hours_slept=6)
 astronaut.telemedicine_consultation(issue="Low immune function")
 astronaut.reset_medicine()
+```

+## Acknowledgments
+Special thanks to NASA for their ongoing research and support in astronaut health and well-being in space.

-Contributing
+## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request for any enhancements or bug fixes.
-```

-### Acknowledgments
-Special thanks to NASA for their ongoing research and support in astronaut health and well-being in space.